-11. Limitation and/or discontinuation of water services provided
+9. Limitation and or disconnection of water services provided

-- (1) The engineer may restrict or discontinue water services provided in terms of this by-law- - (a) on failure to pay the prescribed tariffs or charges on the date specified, in accordance with and after the procedure set out in the municipality's by-law relating to credit control and debt collection has been applied; - (b) at the written request of a consumer; - (c) if the agreement for the provision of services has been terminated in terms of section 10 and it has not received an application for subsequent services to the premises within a period of 90 (ninety) days of such termination. - (d) the building on the premises to which services were provided has been demolished; - (e) if the consumer has interfered with a restricted or discontinued service; - in an emergency; - (g) if the consumer has interfered, tampered or damaged or caused or permitted interference, tampering or damage to the water supply system of the municipality for the purposes of gaining access to water supply services after notice by the municipality; - (h) on failure to comply with any other provisions of this by-law, after notice in terms of section 19 was given. - (2) The municipality shall not be liable for any damages or claims that may arise from the limitation or disconnection of water services provided in terms of subsections (1), including damages or claims that may arise due to the limitation or disconnection of water services by the municipality in the bona fide belief that the provisions of subsection (1) applied.
+- (1) The Engineer may restrict or discontinue water supply services provided in terms of this by-law: - In the case of failure to pay the determined charges on the date specified, in accordance with, and after the procedure set out in the Municipality's by-law relating to Credit control and Debt collection has been applied; - (b) At the written request of a customer; - (c) If the agreement for the provision of services has been terminated in accordance with the Municipality's by-law relating to Credit control and Debt collection; - (d) If the building on the premises to which services were provided is to be demolished, it is the responsibility of the owner / occupier to give notice of any building that is going to be demolished. - (e) If the customer has interfered with a restricted or discontinued service; - (f) In an emergency or emergency situation declared in terms of the Municipality's by-law relating to Credit control and Debt collection; or - (g) If the customer has interfered, tampered, damaged, caused, or permitted interference, tampering or damage to the water supply system of the Municipality for the purposes of gaining access to water supply services after notice by the Municipality. - (2) The Engineer may disconnect sanitation services provided in terms of this by-law: - (a) At the written request of a customer; - (b) If the agreement for the provision of sanitation services has been terminated in accordance with the Municipality's by-law relating to Credit control and Debt collection, or - (c) If the building on the premises to which services were provided has been demolished, it is the responsibility of the owner / occupier to give notice of the building, which is going to be demolished. - (3) The Municipality shall not be liable for any damages or claims that may arise from the limitation or disconnection of water services provided in terms of subsections (1) and (2), including damages or claims that may arise due to the limitation or disconnection of water services by the Municipality in the bona fide belief that the provisions of subsections (1) and (2) applied, except in the case of consumers who had been incorrectly billed.